rafael747/blog/hiking/_posts/2021-01-03-trekking-canastra.md

 noindex: true
 ---

-This was our first trekking, there aren't a better place to have this great experience.
+This was our first trekking, there isn't a better place to have this great experience.
 It was a weekend trip, but it was amazing and we learned a lot.

 There is an episode on Dani's podcast about this trekking.
 For this episode in spotify (and more) click [here](https://open.spotify.com/episode/4GxJO8QaukzJlwiwVk47LQ?si=R2Hz7MwyS8yFbOLzpGwmLg)